onelikeandidie/piresgg/server/content/fish-fest-2024/fish-fest-2024.md

 ![Bevy Coordinate System](/public/images/fish-fest-2024/handedness.webp)

-One thing I've learnt from my previous game dev attempts is that you should never write your own physics, so I decided to use a physics library that has direct bevy support [Rapier](https://rapier.rs/).
-To plugin it in, all I have to do is add the plugin it exposes.
+One thing I've learnt from my previous game dev attempts is that you should never write your own physics, so I decided to use a library that has direct bevy support [Rapier](https://rapier.rs/).
+To plug it in, all I have to do is add the plugin it exposes.

 ```rust
 // ...